eswar-7116/glambdar/README.md

 Glambdar is a minimal serverless function runtime written in Go for executing Node.js functions with Docker-based isolation.

-It is intentionally simple and focuses on the core mechanics of a serverless runtime: deployment, invocation, isolation and IPC.
+It is simple and focuses on the core mechanics of a serverless runtime: deployment, invocation, isolation and IPC.

 ---